Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Extended experimental evaluation

 \subsection{Impact of charge parameter}

 The charge parameter $q$ controls how much each directed hyperedge contributes to the \emph{real} and \emph{imaginary} parts of the Directed Sheaf Hypergraph Laplacian.
 Larger values of $q$ place more directional information in the imaginary component, whereas smaller values reduce the directional contribution, emphasizing orientation-agnostic interactions in the real part.
 Because the dataset differ in how informative directionality is, the optimal $q$ is inherently data-dependent.
 In practice, a careful tuning of it is needed $q$ to select the value that yields the best performance, allowing either a partial or a full contribution of directional information to be encoded as needed. \cref{tab:q_values_table} reports the values chosen by our hyperparameter tuning procedure.
-As one can seen, for most datasets the hyperparameter tuning procedure sets a relatively high importance to directional information for each dataset, particularly for \texttt{Telegram} and \texttt{Roman-empire}.
-On the other hand, as observed in \cite{zhang2021magnetneuralnetworkdirected}, in highly homophilic networks such as \texttt{Citeseer} and \texttt{Cora} the direction of hyperedges impacts negatively on the performance.
-Synthetic datasets instead interestingly seem to see a better performance with intermediate values of $q$, which could further explain the difference in performance with other directed methods such as GeDi-HNN and DHGNN.
+As one can seen, for most datasets the hyperparameter tuning procedure sets a relatively high importance to directional information for each dataset, particularly for \texttt{Telegram}, \texttt{Roman-empire} and Synthetic datasets.